 Even though Sri Lanka is a small island, it is packed with opportunities to have extraordinary travel experiences, whether you are fond of sampling delicious food, a culture vulture or looking for some pampering on a luxury holiday.
-The list below is a 10 Sri Lanka experiences that cannot be left out from any Sri Lanka holiday.
+The list below is an 11 Sri Lanka experiences that cannot be left out of any Sri Lanka holiday.

 Sri Lanka popular holiday destination in South Asia attracts a large number of holidaymakers every year.
 Sri Lanka is a holiday destination to experience one of the unique cultures in the world, which dates back to more than 2 millennia.
 The traditional culture is one of the very interesting aspects of Sri Lankan lives.
 People of Sri Lanka always respect their culture and try to retain the uniqueness of their culture despite the foreign influence.